 Question to the Health Minister

 After 4 years plus, I have finally been given the number two slot today in Parliament for Question Time.
-My question to the Health Minister on the high cost of intensive care in private hospital is based on a real life experience of a Subang Jaya family.
-My question is expected to be answered around 10.10 to 10.30 am this morning.
+My question to the Health Minister on the high cost of intensive care in a private hospital is based on a real-life experience of a Subang Jaya family.

 In that context, please note that MO1 (the kleptocrat in charge), has happily allocated himself for 2018 a whopping development budget of RM12.2 billion to spend, compared to the entire health ministry development budget of RM1.8 billion.

 So when the government tells you there is no budget for better schools, hospitals to treat cancer, and better policing to fight crime, they are not telling you the full picture.
 There is money.
 Just poorly allocated to the kleptocrat.